rmorsomme/Sudoku-Solver/RMD.md

 `poss`
 ------

-`poss` is a 3-dimensional logical array indicating the values with which we could fill the cells of the sudoku grid.
+`poss` is a three-dimensional logical array indicating the values with which the cells of the sudoku grid could be filled.
 Its rows (first dimension) and columns (second dimension) correspond to the rows and column of the sudoku grid, and its layers (third dimension) to the nine possible value (1, 2, 3, 4, 5, 6, 7, 8, 9) each cell can potential take (excluding `0`).
 The logical entry *poss<sub>i,j,n</sub>* of `poss` indicates whether the number *n* could be used to fill the cell on row *i* and column *j* of the sudoku grid.
 We create the function `create_poss()` for convenience.

 ``` r
 create_poss <- function() array(T, dim = c(9,9,9), dimnames = list(1:9, 1:9, 1:9))